 Shannon and her husband Brian share a credit card.
 They can work towards smaller loyalty redemption goals.
-They’ll often redeem 6,500 miles in exchange for a $25 gift card to AMC Theatres, a fun date night that they can both enjoy.
-Here are a some other great ways that you can redeem your loyalty rewards for gift cards:
+They’ll often redeem miles in exchange for a $25.00 gift card to AMC Theatres, a fun date night that they can both enjoy.
+Here are some other options to redeem loyalty rewards for gift cards:

-$25 to Barnes & Noble in exchanged for 7,300 Icelandair points
+- $25.00 to Barnes & Noble in exchange for Icelandair points

 Redeeming points and miles for gift cards offers a quicker payoff for spending or an alternative to travel-based rewards.
-It can also be a way to make good use of points and miles that are nearing their expiration dates, or in a program you know you won’t be earning in again.
+It can also be a way to use points and miles that are nearing their expiration dates or in a program you know you won’t adding miles to again.